JitterSystems/Shadow-Browser/README.md

+STOP USING SHADOW BROWSER!
+Please check out the ShadowNet for now, but the browser must not be in-use anymore.
+Do not worry, Shadow Browser will be recommended to be used soon

 # Shadow-Browser
 A high-tier custom implementation of the Mullvad Browser, that uses the systemwide ShadowNet as it's only connection to the internet.